 The fundamental concept that guides my teaching is the empowerment of students, which translates to learning that is active, student-centered, set within a cultural context and enjoyable.

-Learning Spanish is no longer just a way to explore; it has become a necessity.
-More than 41 million people in the U.S. speak Spanish, with Latinos accounting for more than 50 percent of the U.S. population increase over the last decade.
-Learning Spanish will make you more marketable regardless of your chosen field.
+A minor in Spanish will make you more marketable regardless of your chosen field.
 In addition, the study of language, literature, cultures, and writing encourages spiritual, imaginative, and emotional development.
-Spanish majors have helped organize the campus-wide Día de los Muertos celebration and the Dubuque city-wide Día de los Muertos celebration with the Multicultural Family Center.
+Students in our Spanish classes have helped organize the campus-wide Día de los Muertos celebration and the Dubuque city-wide Día de los Muertos celebration with the Multicultural Family Center.
 They have also worked with the Multicultural Family Center to host the annual Cinco de Mayo celebration.

 You will not only increase your oral and written abilities in Spanish, you will further your understanding of the cultures of Spanish speakers.
 You will be taught by faculty who use a culture-centered approach to learning.
 They use their expertise gained by living, working, and traveling extensively in Spanish-speaking countries.
-As a Spanish major, you will:
+As a Spanish minor, you will:

 - Study literary texts, periods, theories, and criticism.

 - Deepen your understanding of your own and other cultures, and learn about what connects them.

 - Demonstrate advancement in literary interpretation.

 - Write effectively, using a variety of perspectives, styles, and structures.

 - Learn to articulate orally at an advanced level.

 Admission to Clarke University